ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 4-global_variables

-This script prints all global environment variables available in the current shell.
+This script prints all exported global variables in the current shell.

 ## Description

-It uses the `printenv` command to list all environment variables, including system and user-defined ones.
+It uses `export -p` to list all global variables defined in the shell.
+This includes project-specific variables like `HBTN=89`.

 ## Usage

 1. Make the script executable: chmod +x 4-global_variables

-2. Source or run the script:
+2. Source the script:
 . ./4-global_variables

 3. Example output:
-CC=gcc
-CDPATH=.:~:/usr/local:/usr:/
-CFLAGS=-O2 -fomit-frame-pointer
-COLORTERM=gnome-terminal
-DISPLAY=:0
-HOME=/nethome/franky
-...
+declare -x HBTN="89"
+declare -x PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"

 ## Notes

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
-- The second line lists all environment variables using `printenv`.
+- The second line lists exported global variables using `export -p`.
-- Works correctly when sourced or executed in the current shell.
+- Works correctly when sourced.